How comedian Ted Alexandro is handling the standup apocalypse

 How activism feeds comedy and vice versa

 The two elements that most define Alexandro aren’t competing for his attention.
-Instead, they actually seem to work in tandem.
+Instead, they seem to be working in tandem.

 “I’ve been doing both comedy and activism for long enough that I’m both processing each bit of new information and hopefully learning, but also having things hit you viscerally as some sort of comedy premise or something you could explore for a bit,” Alexandro says.
 “So I think both of those things happen in real time, as I’m reading or watching the news.
 The good thing about comedy now is you have the stage as a platform to explore ideas comedically, but you also have social media, where you can just unload whatever’s on your mind, whether it’s political or social or whatever it might be.
-And with podcasts too, you have ample opportunity to just speak more in depth on specific things that are going on, whether it’s the DNC, the RNC, the election, Black Lives Matter.
-You have ample avenues to get those thoughts out that might just be more of the moment than standup, which I like to have more of a longterm life beyond the moment.”
+And with podcasts, you have ample opportunity to just speak more in depth on specific things that are going on, whether it’s the DNC, the RNC, the election, Black Lives Matter.
+You have ample avenues to get those thoughts out that might just be more of the moment than standup, which I like to have more of a long-term life beyond the moment.”

 Pick your battles over who is really being canceled

-In an era when saying or doing the wrong thing can have more consequences than in previous times, a lot of comedians are worried about what so-called “cancel culture,” a term that is used to describe way too many disparate things.
+In an era when saying or doing the wrong thing can have more consequences than in previous times, a lot of comedians are worried about so-called “cancel culture,” a term that is used to describe way too many disparate things.
 Alexandro is not one of them.

 “There’s an enormous difference between a joke that doesn’t land versus behaviors that are criminal,” the comedian says.
-“It’s almost amusing that people would speak about being cancelled as if it’s this horrific, tragic thing when we are in the midst of Black Lives Matter, where people are getting murdered.
+“It’s almost amusing that people would speak about being canceled as if it’s this horrific, tragic thing when we are in the midst of Black Lives Matter, where people are getting murdered.
 Let’s make sure we’re assessing the real tragedies.
 Some people are always ready to speak out against cancel culture, but they haven’t said one word about Black Lives Matter.
-What people think of as cancel culture oftentimes is just legitimate criticism, or even criticism you disagree with, but it’s still just people sharing their opinion.
+What people think of as cancel culture oftentimes is just legitimate criticism, or even criticism you disagree with, but it’s still just people sharing their opinions.
 To equate that with being canceled, at this time when people are literally being murdered, it almost does it a disservice to speak about it in such grave terms.
 Like, people can come back from ‘being canceled.’
 It is worth exploring some ways that people are unfairly being criticized, but we live in an age where everyone has a phone, so feedback is going to happen in real time.
 And, as a comedian or any kind of public figure, you just have to deal with it.”